zxieeee/PowerTools/ROADMAP.md

 - [ ] Code 🏆

-  - [ ] config file generation after reading data from GTKTEXTVIEW and other VARIABLES (gui has lots of work to do so things may change)
   - [ ] First Read from the config.conf file
   - [x] the runs the directory iterator and if file found of some name and extension place it in their respective place and then wait for the native APIs to give you signal that some file is changed in file system.
   - [x] then a movefiles_indir() before executing make sure you don't overwrite the already present file and rename the file with filename1.extension.
 MoveFile() Should read file in the folder not in sub folders/\*. as soon as it read it moves the file if a file is not presetn there already.
   - [ ] logic for Starting and Stopping as stated under GUI is still left to do

-- [ ] Discussion
-  - [x] Related to using GUI Framework - GTK was chosen
-  - [ ] Use of native APIs for smaller tasks or inclusion of third party cross platform libraries

 ## Config.conf file